 Income allocation depends on partnership agreements, individual partner tax situations, and household circumstances.
 We model different allocation scenarios (salary vs. draw vs. bonus) and show which generates the lowest household tax liability while remaining compliant and fair to partners.

-PSB rules limit the small business deduction if more than 50% of income is from providing services personally.
-They apply to incorporated professional practices.
+PSB rules apply when the CRA determines you would be considered an employee of your client if not for the existence of your corporation.
+They apply to incorporated professional practices and can deny the small business deduction, impose a significantly higher corporate tax rate, and restrict allowable deductions.
 We analyze your situation to determine if PSB rules apply and structure your compensation and retained earnings accordingly.

 Yes, if they're performing legitimate work at reasonable compensation.
 We help structure spousal employment, set appropriate compensation levels, and document work performed so it holds up to CRA scrutiny.